Marathon Course Info

 Point to point, moderately difficult, with rolling hills, Big Sur is the largest rural marathon in the world.
 The course winds through redwoods, alongside ranches, and offers stunning views of the Pacific Ocean.
 It is USATF certified and a Boston qualifier.

-The Big Sur International Marathon course is USATF certified (#CA18098RS) and AIMS/World Athletics certified (USA-2019-063) as measured by an AIMS Level A measurer.
+The Big Sur International Marathon course is USATF certified (#CA18098RS) and AIMS/World Athletics certified (USA-2019-063) as measured by a World Athletics/AIMS Level A measurer.

 Average Temperature: 50°-60° F.